cparmet/pandas-checks/README.md

 ## Global configuration
-You can customize Pandas Checks:
+You can customize Pandas Checks.
+For example:

 ```python
 import pandas_checks as pdc